akauppi/GroundLevel-firebase-es/packages/app/README.md

 Just try, which suits your way. :)

-As a guideline, if you work on UI features only, `dev:online` may be better.
+As mentioned above, if you work on UI features only, `dev:online` may be better.

-If you work on removing data, `dev:local` may suit best, since it makes it always boots from a known-good data set (and users).
+If you work on removing data, `dev:local` may suit best, since it always boots from a known-good data set (and users).

 You can customize the `local/*` setup to your development needs.
-Tests use something similar to "local" mode, but carry their own data and users.
-Thus, they are safe from your changes.
+Tests carry their own data and users, so they are safe from your changes.

 Before we look at tests (separate page), a brief mention on linting: